AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/custom-indexing.md

 role: Admin
 level: Experienced
 ---
-# Deploying custom index for Markup Search and Replace feature
+# Deploying custom index for Find and replace feature

 ## Overview

 This guide provides step-by-step instructions for deploying the `guidesAssetLucene-1-custom-1` custom index on Adobe Experience Manager (AEM) as a Cloud Service.
-This index is required to enable the **Markup Search and Replace** feature, which allows you to search and replace text across DITA XML and Markdown files in your AEM Guides environment.
+This index is required to enable the **Find and replace** feature, which allows you to scan the entire content visible in the Author view and also the underlying Source content (XML structure, including elements, tags, and attribute values) for the searched string.

-### Markup Search and Replace feature

-The Markup Search and Replace feature enables content authors and administrators to:

-- Search for specific text patterns across DITA topics and Markdown files.
-- Replace text in multiple files simultaneously.
-- Perform bulk content updates efficiently.
-- Maintain content consistency across large documentation sets.

-### Prerequisites
+## Prerequisites

 Before proceeding with the index deployment, ensure you have: